KristWangCY/BusinessDataMiningProject/README.md

 # BusinessDataMiningProject
 Based on the NBA dataset with performance and salaries from 2021-2024.
+The raw datasets of performance are collected from Kaggle. - https://www.kaggle.com/datasets/vivovinco/2023-2024-nba-player-stats
+The raw datasets of salaries are collected from Hoopshype. - https://hoopshype.com/salaries/players/

 ## Business Questions and Roadmap
 1. Idea: Try to predict if a player can be an all-star player based on his performance, which would affect the revenue of each teams.